bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/installing-bionic.md

   annotations:
     # We need to set the buffer size or keycloak won't let you register
     nginx.ingress.kubernetes.io/proxy-buffer-size: "128k"
+    # We need toi set this as the max size for document upload
+    nginx.ingress.kubernetes.io/proxy-body-size: "50m"
   name: bionic-gpt-ingress
 spec:
   rules: